junxit/us-congress-bills-112/metadata.md

 - 2012-03-01 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-03-01 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-03-01 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-03-05 — Referred to the Subcommittee on Trade.
+- 2012-03-06 — Committee Consideration and Mark-up Session Held.
+- 2012-03-06 — Ordered to be Reported by Voice Vote.
+- 2012-03-06 — Referred to the Subcommittee on Border and Maritime Security.
+- 2012-03-21 — Committee on Homeland Security discharged.
+- 2012-03-21 — Committee on Homeland Security discharged.
+- 2012-03-21 — Committee on Ways and Means discharged.
+- 2012-03-21 — Committee on Ways and Means discharged.
+- 2012-03-21 — Placed on the Union Calendar, Calendar No. 288.
+- 2012-03-21 — Reported by the Committee on Judiciary.
+H. Rept.
+112-418, Part I.
+- 2012-03-21 — Reported by the Committee on Judiciary.
+H. Rept.
+112-418, Part I.